Golden-Ratio-Analytic-Services/SaferDrivesMexico/README.md

 <h3 align="center">Description</h3>

 **Safer Drives Mexico** is a mapping or routing application meant to allow users to avoid high risk zones traveling within and through Mexico.
-The objective is to allow users to avoid high risk social behavior to allow for a more enjoyable and safer trip.
+The objective is to allow users to avoid high risk social behavior that would endanger the individual traveling through Mexico.

 - Client side (*frontend*) utilizes ***React.js*** & ***react-router-dom*** in combination with ***Material MUI*** create themes to provide cohesive structure.